hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_1/lectures_and_discourses/040_vedanta_and_privilege.md

 There was a certain king who had a huge number of courtiers, and each one of these courtiers declared he was ready to sacrifice his life for his master, and that he was the most sincere being ever born.
-In course of time, a Sannyâsin came to the king.
+In course of time, a Sannyāsin came to the king.
 The king said to him that there never was a king who had so many sincere courtiers as he had.
 The Sannyasin smiled and said he did not believe that.
 The king said the Sannyasin could test it if he liked.
 So the Sannyasin declared that he